HumabHatterZed/WhistleWindInscryptionMods/README.md

 ## Future Plans
 Hey, you made it to the bottom of this ReadMe, congrats!
 Below's a couple-a things I've got rattlin' around in my head.
 These may or may not be implemented in the future, depending on how things go.

-* Add remaining abnormalities (denoted under Cards by their classification numbers).
+* Add remaining 24 abnormalities (denoted under Cards by their classification numbers).
 This one is _definitely_ going to happen.
 Definitely.
 Maybe.
-* Further balancing, tweaking of cards and abilities.
+* Further balancing, tweaks, bug fixes.
 <!--- * Add a custom card choice node for abnormalities, based on their Lob Corp risk level.
 * Expansion pack of Library of Ruina abnormalities.
 Also maybe add the Wonderlab abnormalities, but let's not get too far ahead of ourselves.
 * Custom challenges and starter decks.